apache/druid/docs/querying/filters.md

 > language.
 For information about aggregators available in SQL, refer to the
 > [SQL documentation](sql.md#scalar-functions).

 A filter is a JSON object indicating which rows of data should be included in the computation for a query.
 It’s essentially the equivalent of the WHERE clause in SQL.
+Filters are commonly applied on dimensions, but can be applied on aggregated metrics, for example, see [Filtered aggregator](./aggregations.md#filtered-aggregator) and [Having filters](./having.md).

 Apache Druid supports the following types of filters.

-**Note**

-Filters are commonly applied on dimensions, but can be applied on aggregated metrics, for example, see [filtered-aggregator](./aggregations.md#filtered-aggregator) and [having-filters](./having.md).

-### Selector filter
+## Selector filter

 The simplest filter is a selector filter.
 The selector filter will match a specific dimension with a specific value.
 Selector filters can be used as the base filters for more complex Boolean expressions of filters.